-Often thought as interchangeable materials, tubes and pipes are actually quite different.
-In fact, their differences are critical to understand when working with them.
+Often thought of as interchangeable materials, tubes and pipes are actually quite different.
+In fact, their differences are critical to understanding when working with them.
 To help better understand these important differences, we’ve detailed information on both materials, covering their characteristics, how they're manufactured, and their common applications.

 Tubes are also typically cut flat on the ends, while pipes usually have a slight bevel on the ends to make them easier to mount fittings.

-Tube and pipe can both be produced in a variety of different ways, but the two main processes are seamless and welded manufacturing.
+Tubes and pipes can be produced in various ways, but the two main processes are seamless and welded manufacturing.

-Welded products, on the other hand, are created from flat-roll instead of billets.
+On the other hand, welded products are created from flat-roll instead of billets.
 Long strips of metal are cut and then fed through a series of rollers and shapers that gradually bend the sides up to meet each other at the top of a perfect cylinder.
 The two sides are then heated with an intense electrical charge and pressed together.

 As you know by now, pipes and tubing aren't interchangeable, and for good reason.
 One of the most important differentiators between tubes and pipes is their application.

 Pipes are commonly used to transfer pressurized substances such as liquids and gases.
-This is a large part to as why pipes are always round - their circular shape helps evenly distribute the pressure of whatever substance is flowing through it.
+This is a large part of why pipes are always round - their circular shape helps evenly distribute the pressure of whatever substance is flowing through it.

-On the other hand, tubes are primarily used in structural applications such as metal scaffolding, medical devices, automobiles where the measurement of its outside diameter plays an important role in how it is used.
+On the other hand, tubes are primarily used in structural applications such as metal scaffolding, medical devices and automobiles, where the measurement of its outside diameter plays an important role in how it is used.

 Because of their different applications, the systems for measuring pipe are also very different from the systems for measuring tubing.